Revolutionary Communist Party (Argentina): Rural movements

 PCR maintains networks within agrarian movements such as Movimiento Mujeres en Lucha (MML), Juventud Agraria and Federación Agraria Argentina (FAA).

+Ahead of the 2025 Argentine legislative election, the party reached a statement in which it declared to "fraternally greet the Peronist people" and "express our solidarity with the president of the Justicialist Party, Cristina Fernández de Kirchner, in the face of the judicial persecution".
+It stated: "We are fighting for Fuerza Patria to win the October 26 elections and to advance in defeating the government in the streets.
+We reaffirm our commitment to unity in the fight against plunder, to suspend debt payments and break with the IMF, for national independence, social justice, and the rights of the Argentine people."

 Outreach

-PCR publishes Hoy as its main organ., and counts with a youth wing of the party called Revolutionary Communist Youth (Juventud Comunista Revolucionaria, JCR).
+PCR publishes Hoy as its main organ, and has a youth wing called Revolutionary Communist Youth (Juventud Comunista Revolucionaria, JCR).
 JCR publishes the monthly La Chispa.